Small stations with big impact

 The Cambrian Line, Wales

-The single platformed station, some 4 miles from Aberystwyth, opened in 2021, the first new station in Wales in six years.
+The single platformed station, some 4 miles from Aberystwyth, was the first new station in Wales in six years.

 It took just a year to build (the planning phase lasted 11 years).
 Building costs were £6.76m for a modular 100m platform, a car park and bus & coach interchange.
 Adding in the cost of design and planning costs rose to £9.1m